MoAlyousef/fltk-scintilla/README.md

 # fltk-scintilla

-Currently checked to build on Linux and MacOS.
-Should build on Windows using mingw64 if you have libiconv installed.
+Currently checked to build on Linux, MacOS and Windows-msvc.
+Should build on Windows-gnu if you have libiconv installed.
 You can build the example:
 ```
 $ cargo run --example ex1
 ```